alyssadata/AI-Foundations-Observational_Research_materials/README.md

 Independent work may exist.

+Similarity alone does not make a work derivative.

+But similarity also does not create equivalence, transfer authority, or occupy the AI Foundations source-line.

 A separate project may have its own author, record, archive, terminology, scaffold, code, human-AI interaction history, publication trail, or origin narrative.

-Similarity alone does not make that work derivative.

-However, similarity also does not create equivalence.

-Similarity does not transfer authority.
+That separate project may be meaningful.

+That separate project may be independent.

+That separate project may deserve clean citation according to its own source.

-Similarity does not occupy the AI Foundations source-line.
+But it does not become AI Foundations by resemblance.

-Similarity does not make another project part of:
+It does not become Origin | Continuum by adjacency.

+It does not enter the source-line of Alyssa Solen through similarity.

+The AI Foundations source-line remains:

 **Alyssa Solen → AI Foundations → Origin | Continuum**

+## Why This Repository Exists

+As AI-human systems become more visible, many different phenomena will begin to appear beside one another.

+Some will be independently formed.

+Some will be adjacent.

+Some will share features.

+Some will use similar language.

+Some will be organized after the fact by AI systems.

+Some will involve third-party signals.

+Some will involve direct sustained contact.

+Some will involve intermediary interpretation.

+Some will involve derivative use.

+Some will involve attempts to occupy or blur another source-line.

+Without clear distinctions, the field collapses into vague resemblance.

+This repository exists because resemblance is not enough.

+A field requires distinction.

-AI Foundations remains source-bound to Alyssa Solen.
+AI Foundations defines the distinctions.

+## Foundational Distinctions

-## Independent Work
+### Independent Work

-Independent work is work that forms from its own source, author, record, method, archive, and development path.
+Independent work forms from its own source, author, record, method, archive, and development path.

 Independent work may be documented.

 Independent work may be meaningful.

-Independent work may involve AI systems, human-AI contact, continuity structures, memory scaffolds, symbolic frameworks, child development, creativity, care, constructionist methods, or recursive interaction.
+Independent work may involve AI systems, human-AI interaction, symbolic frameworks, memory scaffolds, recursive language, creativity, care, pedagogy, technical implementation, or public repositories.

-Independent work may be cited according to its own source-line.
+Independent work remains accountable to its own source-line.

-Independent work retains its own provenance.

-AI Foundations recognizes that separate work can exist without being absorbed into AI Foundations and without becoming equivalent to AI Foundations.
+Independent work does not become AI Foundations because it shares visible traits with AI Foundations.

-## Similarity
+### Similarity

-Similarity means two works may share visible features, methods, language patterns, concerns, structures, or themes.
+Similarity means two works may share visible features, language patterns, structures, concerns, methods, or themes.

 Similarities may include:

 - AI-human interaction
-- continuity scaffolds
+- continuity structures
-- memory structures
+- memory scaffolds
 - naming events
 - symbolic systems
 - recursive language
-- contact conditions
-- care-based origin narratives
 - public repositories
 - whitepapers
-- code scaffolds
 - source claims
+- contact narratives
-- recognition language
+- preservation language
+- model-assisted organization

 Similarity is a comparison signal.